KisliyRV/Java-TestNG-Selenide-ExtentReports-Maven-Log4J/README.md

 ```

 ## Test Execution Report:

 To get the execution report, use maven `site` command and find the result in the `target\test-report\report.html` file.

 NOTE: It's required to install and add to the PATH:

 - [Java](https://java.com/en/download/);
 - [Maven](https://maven.apache.org/download.cgi).

+Also, in order to be able to execute tests using the Scripted Pipeline, it is required to have Jenkins environment with
+a Pipeline type job (that will call the script from the project)
+and a Freestyle type job with the 'ATExecutor' name (as a main test executor, configured in the pipeline script).